-Shakir taught the Sufi fakir that fate cares naught about a person’s righteousness or evil.
+Shakir taught the Sufi fakir that fate doesn't care whether a person is good or bad.

 Isha had a car accident.
 She had escaped unscathed, but the crash shook her.

 She arrived home red-faced, shaking spasmodically, her tears ready to spill out of her eyes.

 Rosh heard her tale patiently, hugged her, checked the car, and called the insurance company.

 “Why does it only happen to us?” she asked Rosh tearfully.
 “We’ve never harmed anyone!”

 “A dervish went to Hajj,” Rosh answered compassionately.
 “As night began to fall, he sought shelter in a village he saw on the way.”